Can survive eating a single fish for months

 - Doughnut Brain: The brain of the colossal squid is shaped like a ring around the tube that leads from the beak to the animal’s digestive system.

-The colossal squid is also known as the Antarctic squid, due to its native range, or the giant cranch squid, which is not to be confused with actual giant squids.
+The colossal squid is also known as the Antarctic squid, due to its native range, or the giant cranch squid, which is not to be confused with the better-known giant squid.
 The scientific name for the animal is Mesonychoteuthis hamiltoni.
 The genus Mesonychoteuthis derives its name from a combination of three Greek words that mean “middle,” “claw” and “squid.”
 The species is a member of the Cranchiidae family, along with about 60 other squid species, and is in the Cephalopoda class.

-Like many other related species, the colossal squid has a head, mantle, a collection of eight arms and a pair of longer tentacles.
-The body is conical in shape with eyes and mouth concentrated on the front end of the animal immediately before the beak, arms and tentacles.
-The fins is essentially two broad, thin flaps at the tip of the mantle that provide passive locomotion through the water.
+Like many other related species, the colossal squid has a head, mantle, a collection of eight arms, and a pair of long tentacles.
+The body is conical in shape with eyes and mouth concentrated on the front end of the animal immediately before the beak, arms, and tentacles.
+The fins are essentially two broad, thin flaps at the tip of the mantle that provide passive locomotion through the water.